mirobili/CashDesk/README.md

 ### Configuration

-- Currency configurations are stored in `src/main/data/currency_denominations.txt`.
+- Currency and denominations configuration is stored in `src/main/data/currency_denominations.txt`.
 - Transactions are logged and stored in `src/main/data/transactions.txt`.
-- Denominations and cashier info ARE NOT loaded dynamically at startup.
 - Transactions(and cashier info) are persisted in src/main/data/transactions.txt.
 They are not cleaned automatically..
 If you need to start fresh you can delete the content of the src/main/data/transactions.txt.

 - ## CASHIER BALANCE AND DENOMINATIONS are NOT STORED SEPARATELY.
 THEY ARE DYNAMICALLY CALCULATED ON DEMAND USING THE TRANSACTIONS LIST...
 THIS WAY WE AVOID data MISSMATCH dissynchronization , etc. WE DO NOT STORE AND UPDATE BALANCE AND DENOMINATIONS